wunan3/Diffusion-based-Gaussian-Process/README.md

 # Diffusion-based-Gaussian-Process
-This is the code of the Diffusion-based Gaussian Process(DB-GP) algorithm and the datasets in the paper "DIFFUSION BASED GAUSSIAN PROCESSES ON RESTRICTED DOMAINS" by David B Dunson, Hau-Tieng Wu and Nan Wu
+This is the code of the Graph Laplacian based Gaussian Process(GL-GP) algorithm and the datasets in the paper "GRAPH BASED GAUSSIAN PROCESSES ON RESTRICTED DOMAINS" by David B Dunson, Hau-Tieng Wu and Nan Wu

 Explanation to files

 1.CovMatrix.m

-the Matlab code of the DB-GP for predictions
+The Matlab code of the GL-GP for predictions.

+2. Nys.m

+The code of Nystrom type extension.
+Suppose the GL-GP covariance parameters are determined by a small number of labeled points, the corresponding response variables, and a small number of unlabelled points.
+Nys.m can extend the prediction to a large number of unlabel points without determing the GL-GP paramters again.

-2. Gulf of California.mat
+2. hand.mat

-the dataset in the Gulf of California example.
-The original resource of the dataset is "https://coastwatch.pfeg.noaa.gov/erddap/griddap/erdMH1chlamday.graph"
+The dataset in Raynauld disease example.

-3. Gulf of California.txt
+3. hand.txt

-explanation of the variables in the dataset " Gulf of California.mat".

-4. long island.mat

-the dataset in the Long Island example.
-The original resource of the dataset is "https://coastwatch.pfeg.noaa.gov/erddap/griddap/erdMH1chlamday.graph"

-5. long island.txt

-explanation of the variables in the dataset "long island.mat.mat"
+The explanation of the variables in the dataset "hand.mat".

-6. spiral example.txt
+4. spiral example.txt

-the Matlab code to generate a random dataset and a regression function on a spiral in R^2.
+The Matlab code to generate a random dataset and a regression function on a spiral in R^2.

-7. spiral.mat
+5. spiral.mat

-the dataset on the spiral that we use in the paper.
+The dataset on the spiral that we use in the paper.

 6. two spheres example.txt

-the Matlab code to generate a random dataset and a regression function on the spheres example in R^3.
+The Matlab code to generate a random dataset and a regression function on the spheres example in R^3.

 7. two spheres.mat

-the dataset on the two spheres example that we use in the paper.
+The dataset on the two spheres example that we use in the paper.